 Reason in the strict sense and in the broad sense

-Where are the embryo person category when his have not the faculty of reason in act?
+Where is the embryo person category when he has not the faculty of reason in the act?

 Mens non est una quae dam potential praeter memoriam, intelligentiam et voluntatem; sedest quoddam totum potentiale comprehendens haec tria.